WhatTheFact_Logo_Transparent_353x76px

 Ranking in 2020

 The logic should work depending on the filter context.
-So when I analyze the values for 2021, the ranking may change, such as for Green and Orange:
+When I analyze the values for 2021, the ranking may change, as it is the case for Green and Orange:

 Changed ranking in 2021